palash3/LinuxDeviceDrivers/README.md

 # LinuxDeviceDrivers

-This repo contains scull drivers mentioned in LDD
+This contains set of drivers which are used by the author to understand various things in Linux Driver development.

+driver1 : Contains a kernel memory driver